labd/go-commercelayer-sdk/api/docs/PATCHOrdersOrderId200ResponseDataAttributes.md

 `func (o *PATCHOrdersOrderId200ResponseDataAttributes) UnsetGiftCardCode()`

 UnsetGiftCardCode ensures that no value is present for GiftCardCode, not even an explicit nil
-### GetGiftCardOrCouponCode

-`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetGiftCardOrCouponCode() interface{}`

-GetGiftCardOrCouponCode returns the GiftCardOrCouponCode field if non-nil, zero value otherwise.

-### GetGiftCardOrCouponCodeOk

-`func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetGiftCardOrCouponCodeOk() (*interface{}, bool)`

-GetGiftCardOrCouponCodeOk returns a tuple with the GiftCardOrCouponCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetGiftCardOrCouponCode

-`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetGiftCardOrCouponCode(v interface{})`

-SetGiftCardOrCouponCode sets GiftCardOrCouponCode field to given value.

-### HasGiftCardOrCouponCode

-`func (o *PATCHOrdersOrderId200ResponseDataAttributes) HasGiftCardOrCouponCode() bool`

-HasGiftCardOrCouponCode returns a boolean if a field has been set.

-### SetGiftCardOrCouponCodeNil

-`func (o *PATCHOrdersOrderId200ResponseDataAttributes) SetGiftCardOrCouponCodeNil(b bool)`

- SetGiftCardOrCouponCodeNil sets the value for GiftCardOrCouponCode to be an explicit nil

-### UnsetGiftCardOrCouponCode
-`func (o *PATCHOrdersOrderId200ResponseDataAttributes) UnsetGiftCardOrCouponCode()`

-UnsetGiftCardOrCouponCode ensures that no value is present for GiftCardOrCouponCode, not even an explicit nil
 ### GetCartUrl

 `func (o *PATCHOrdersOrderId200ResponseDataAttributes) GetCartUrl() interface{}`